N4G170/project_euler/readme.md

 # Project Euler project

-I uploaded the code to github for convenience, but if anyone finds it useful, even as a bad example, good.

-NOTE:github is marking the project as C, but it is C++ only.

-This project is one of my oldest ones, it has the implementation of algorithms used to solve some of the mathematical problems from the [Project Euler website](https://projecteuler.net/).
+This is my oldest project (it suffered many facelifts), it has the implementation of algorithms used to solve some of the mathematical problems from the [Project Euler website](https://projecteuler.net/).

-WARNING: If you want to solve them yourself do not read my solutions, study the maths and try.
+WARNING: If you want to solve them yourself do not read my solutions, study the maths and try it.

 It started as a simple console application with a simple text base ui, then I made a rudimentary gui with SDL2, and right now it uses my [sdl_gui](https://github.com/N4G170/sdl_gui), it looks bad, really bad, my ui design skills are not very good, but it works.